-- Receives a grade below 78% (80% in any Math or Seminar course) on two consecutive tests anytime during the semester - Performs below a satisfactory level in clinical and lab. - Attendance issues including tardiness and absences. - Concern of the instructor regarding student performance
+- Receives a grade below 78% (80% in any Math or Seminar course) on two consecutive tests anytime during the semester. - Performs below a satisfactory level in clinical and lab. - Attendance issues including tardiness and absences. - Concern of the instructor regarding student performance - Any personal issues that may be contributing to students' performance. - Students will also need to meet with the retention specialist

-If the student is assigned to the Academic Monitoring Program, the student will be notified by the instructor of the course and/or the Registrar.
+If the student is assigned to the Academic Monitoring Program, the student will be notified by the instructor of the course and/or the Retention Specialist.